The Tinkerbell Docs

 What is Tinkerbell?

-Tinkerbell is an open-source, bare metal provisioning engine, built and maintained by the team at Equinix Metal.
+Tinkerbell is an open-source, bare metal provisioning engine, built by the team at Equinix Metal.

 Interested in contributing?
 Check out our Contributors' Page.

 What's Powering Tinkerbell?

 The Tinkerbell stack consists of several microservices, and a grpc API:

 tink-servercommunicate over gRPC, and are responsible for processing workflows.
 The CLI is the user-interactive piece for creating workflows and their building blocks, templates and hardware data.